 Energy Dance - Surrendering to God

 This past weekend’s Energy Dance with Sonika Tinker and Christian Pedersen started with the video above.
 Right away it reminded me of the days I used to dance with a partner.
-I was never that trained, nor that courageous, nor quite that risque, but I am sure some of our experiences are the same.
+I was never that trained, nor that courageous, nor quite that risque as the people in this video, but I am sure some of our experiences are the same.

 You may ask, how can they do that?
 Well, you can’t think about it.
 Of course you have to focus on what you are doing but there is no space to question trust and if it is possible.